yk-liu/yk-liu.github.io/_posts/2018-08-20-Vectors-and-One-Forms-on-Manifold/2018-08-20-Vectors-and-One-Forms-on-Manifold.md

 \notag
 $$

 One form is a concept useful in integration, the integrand is a one-form.
 To perform integration on Manifold, one-form is critical.
+This post follows [Nakahara](http://stringworld.ru/files/Nakahara_M._Geometry_topology_and_physics_2nd_ed..pdf).

 # Curves and Functions